 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE STATUS / CHANGE 2.6.1 Why does the pipeline not follow the route of the proposed ESKOM Transmission Line?
 Unknown - focus group Lephalale Focus Group Meeting (24 April 2009) It is not preferred to lay steel water pipes in close proximity to such high voltage power lines due to the associated safety hazards and the impact on pipeline corrosion.
 Noted that there are mitigation measures where the route crosses high voltage power lines, with high associated costs.
 Also noted that Eskom's route might be longer.
+The first part of the MCWAP-1 pipeline route up to the Matimba take-off will be mainly next to the existing pipeline.
+From there it will be mainly be next to the road linking Lephalale and Steenbokpan as well as farm boundaries closer to Steenbokpan.
 2.6.2 Why is it not considered to raise the Mokolo Dam wall?
-N. Grieshaber Public Meeting and Open day - Lephalale (28 May 2009) See response under item 2.2.18, 2.2.44, 4.2.22 and 4.2.23.
+N. Grieshaber Public Meeting and Open day - Lephalale (28 May 2009) See response under item 2.1.29, 2.2.2, 2.2.18, 2.2.44, 4.2.18 and 4.2.19.
 2.6.3 His inputs are being neglected.
 The proposed route has still not been discussed with him and he (and other landowners) might suggest better route options if consulted.
 It was also suggested the technical team walks the route with the relevant landowner for their input.
-Public Meeting and Open Day - Ashante Conference Venue (28 May 2009) DH mentioned that the routes are not finalised and alternatives can still be investigated if landowners suggest better viable options.
+645 & Witbank 647) Public Meeting and Open Day - Ashante Conference Venue (28 May 2009) DH mentioned that the routes are not finalised and alternatives can still be investigated if landowners suggest better viable options.
 Separate onsite meetings will be held with the directly affected landowners during the EIA phase.
-Refer to response under 2.3.1.
+Refer to response under 2.4.5, 3.3.1, 3.3.2 and 6.1.1.
+2.6.4 It was requested that DWA consider the following dam options: Building new dams at Vlieëpoort and Boschkop; and Raising the dam walls at Mokolo Dam and Klipvoor Dam.
+Members of the Agricultural Discussion Forum Agri Discussion Forums (27 January 2009, 06 March 2009 & 26 May 2009) AM noted these options were considered and that the topographical terrain at Vlieëpoort and Boschkop is not suitable for building dams.
+Also mentioned that the SADC Protocol entails a protracted procedure.
+Refer to responses under 2.1.29, 2.2.18, 2.2.41, 2.2.44 and 8.2.8.